My Childhood Measles Week: What It Really Felt Like — and Why It Still Matters

 Where Today’s Measles Cases Come From

-Measles doesn’t originate inside the U.S. anymore — it comes in from countries where the virus is still circulating.
-That includes travelers, visitors, and people crossing borders from regions with active outbreaks.
+Measles no longer circulates continuously inside the U.S. the way it once did.
+Today, cases are usually linked to international travel or exposure to someone who picked it up in a country where the virus still circulates.
 Once measles enters a crowded shelter or a community with low immunity, it spreads fast — not because of politics, but because measles is one of the most contagious viruses on earth.

 Measles vs. Chickenpox — The Lived Difference